-Further details of matters required to be included in a Directors' Report are incorporated by reference into this report, as detailed below.
+In accordance with the requirements of the Companies Act 2006 and UK Listing Authority's Listing, Disclosure and Transparency Rules, the following sections describe the matters that are required for inclusion in the Directors' Report and were approved by the Board.
+Further details of matters required to be included in the Directors' Report are incorporated by reference into this report, as detailed below.